vacu9708/Machine-learning/Object detection/README.md

         candidate_probabilites = anchor_box[5:] # An anchor box has class probabilites from index 5.
         classID = np.argmax(candidate_probabilites) # Determine the most likely class.
         probability_of_most_likely_class = candidate_probabilites[classID]
-        confidence = anchor_box[4] # Confidence means the probability that the found class is correct.
+        confidence = anchor_box[4] # Class probabilites are conditional probabilities by the confidence.
         # It turns out each grid box gets an anchor box 3 times thssat gets bigger in each creation.
         # Anchor boxes are the biggest in the 1st layer and get small in each layer.
         # and it turns out that each anchor box has probabilities of all the classes.